SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Semantic Structural Entropy

-Prior studies have generally constructed undirected, fully connected semantic graphs, which neglect inherently directional semantic information and often introduce numerous redundant connections.
-To capture directional relationships between responses and eliminate interference from irrelevant connections, we propose an adaptively sparsified directed semantic graph construction algorithm (AS-DSG).
-The main input to AS-DSG is the response set $\mathcal{R}$ sampled in Section~\ref{sec:method.B.1}, and its output is an irreducible (i.e., strongly connected), directed sparsified semantic graph $G^*_{dir}=(V,E,W)$ with normalized edge weights.
-As presented in Algorithm~\ref{alg:graph_construction}, AS-DSG proceeds in two stages: pairwise entailment measurement and graph sparsification.
+As shown in Fig.~\ref{fig:SeSE-sentence}, SeSE comprises three phases: response sampling, semantic graph construction and hierarchical abstraction.
+In Step~3, we construct the optimal semantic hierarchical abstraction based on the structural entropy minimization principle \cite{li2016structural}.
+The structural entropy of the resulting encoding tree quantifies the inherent uncertainty of the semantic space after optimal compression.
+Semantic spaces with clear regularities exhibit lower entropy, corresponding to lower uncertainty, while disordered spaces resist compression and yield higher entropy.

-\textit{Pairwise entailment measurement:} First, we perform pairwise semantic entailment measurement to obtain the mathematical representation of the semantic space, which facilitates the subsequent analysis of semantic uncertainty (lines 2-7 in Algorithm~\ref{alg:graph_construction}).
-Most existing text embedding models exhibit limitations in measuring contextual semantic similarity.
-Given a context $x$ and a response $r$, they typically generate an embedding for the whole concatenated sequence $E(x \oplus r)$ instead of a context-conditioned embedding $E(r|x)$.
-In contrast, natural language inference (NLI) models have been demonstrated to effectively analyze contextually semantic relationships between texts \cite{farquhar2024detecting}.
+\paragraph{Step 1.
+Response Sampling} SeSE is a sampling-based approach that requires only a set of black-box responses as input.
+Given the context $ x $ as input to an LLM $\mathcal{M}$, we sample two types of responses from $\mathcal{M}$: (1) a single greedy-decoded answer $r_{T=0}$ generated at temperature $T=0$, which serves as a proxy for the model's most confident output; and (2) a set of $N$ stochastic samples $R= \left\{r^{1}, \ldots, r^{N}\right\} $ for semantic space modeling.

-To preserve semantic directional information, we employ the NLI model DeBERTa-v3-large-mnli\footnote{https://huggingface.co/khalidalt/DeBERTa-v3-large-mnli} to perform pairwise entailment measurements on the sampled response set $\mathcal{R}$.
-For each ordered pair $(r^i, r^j) \in \mathcal{R} \times \mathcal{R}$ with $r^i \neq r^j$, we construct a premise–hypothesis pair $(x \oplus r^i, x \oplus r^j)$.
-Given each pair as input, the NLI model outputs corresponding logits for three classes: entailment, neutral, and contradiction, capturing the directional semantic relationships from $x \oplus r^i$ (premise) to $x \oplus r^j$ (hypothesis).
-We then apply the softmax function $\sigma(\cdot)$ to these logits to obtain a probability distribution $P_{NLI}(r^i \rightarrow r^j|x)$, which is denoted as a three-element tuple:
+\paragraph{Step 2.
+Semantic Graph Construction} Natural language inference (NLI) models have proven to be effective in analyzing contextual semantic relationships between texts \cite{farquhar2024detecting}.
+We employ the NLI model DeBERTa-v3-large-mnli \cite{Deberta} to measure pairwise entailment within the response set $R$.
+For each ordered pair $(r^i, r^j) \in R \times R$ with $i \neq j$, we construct a premise-hypothesis pair $(x \oplus r^i, x \oplus r^j)$ and feed it into the NLI model.
+We then apply the softmax function $\sigma(\cdot)$ to the predicted logits to obtain a probability distribution: